Conformal blocks attached to twisted groups: The projective connection on

 \subsection{The Virasoro algebra of $\Ll$}

-Now that we can express $\T_{S/k}(-\log(\Delta))$ as $\theta_{\Aa,S}(-\Rr) \Qdx \theta_{\Aa/S}(-\Rr)$, we will define a projective action of $\theta_{\Aa,S}(-\Rr)$ on $\Hhn{\V}_\Cun$ which factors through that quotient.
+Now that we can express $\T_{S/k}(-\log(\Delta))$ as $\theta_{\Aa,S}(-\Rr) \Qdx \theta_{\Aa/S}(-\Rr)$, we will define a projective action of $\theta_{\Aa,S}(-\Rr)$ on $\VV_\ell(\V)$ which factors through that quotient.

 In order to achieve this result, we will follow the methods of \cite{looijenga2005conformal} and define as first step the Virasoro algebra $\widehat{\theta}_{\Ll/S}$ of $\Ll$ as a central extension of $\theta_{\Ll/S}$.
 We report in this section the construction of $\widehat{\theta}_{\Ll/S}$ as explained in \cite[Section 2]{looijenga2005conformal}, for which we will use the same notation.
 As mentioned before, the $\Oo_S$-module $\theta_{\Ll/S}$ does not depend on the covering, and the same holds for its central extension $\widehat{\theta}_{\Ll/S}$.
-We will see in Section \ref{subsec-Sugawara}, how $\widehat{\theta}_{\Ll/S}$ acts on $\Hhn{\V}$ and how it induces a central extension of $\theta_{\Ll,S}$.
+The reader who is already familiar with the construction, can therefore skip this section.

-\subsubsection{The Lie algebras $\lL$ and its central extension $\widehat{\lL}$.}
+\subsubsection{The Lie algebras $\lL$ and its central extension $\widehat{\lL}$}

 We denote by $\lL$ the sheaf of abelian Lie algebras (over $S$) whose underlying module is $\Ll$.
 The filtration $F^*\!\Ll$ gives the filtration $F^*\lL$.
 Denote by $U\lL$ the universal enveloping algebra, which is isomorphic to $\Sym(\lL)$ since $\lL$ is abelian.
 This algebra is not complete with respect to the filtration $F^*\lL$, so we complete it on the right obtaining